adamconkey/adamconkey.github.io/Coderon/_posts/2022-04-29-goal-distributions.md

 A key thing to note about the second approach, is it increases the uncertainty of where the object will end up.
 The careful pick and drop into the bin makes it most likely the object will end up in the bin.
 Executing fast but more reckless tosses means some objects might hit the rim of the bin if the toss wasn't judged well, or it might hit another object that's already in the bin too hard and bounce out.
 But, if we're getting say a 5x increase in throughput, we might accept the lower accuracy in favor of doing the task faster.
 We've increased uncertainty in the object's end state, but we accept it to work faster.

 I found this basic thought neat, and I think it's widely applicable.
 Many tasks can be done carefully, seeking perfect state estimation, perfect execution, trying to adhere as close as possible to the perfect trajectory and perfect objective.
 Some tasks require this, e.g. robotic surgery.
 But other tasks we can get away with being a little sloppy.
 If we cut loose a bit, accept the imperfection, the noise, the sub-optimal, we can still get pretty far in what we're doing and can potentially go much, much faster.

-Our paper was only a tip of the toe in that water, but I think there's a lot of really cool work that can be done in this direction.
+Our paper was only a tip of the toe in this water, but I think there's a lot of really cool work that can be done in this direction.
+The formalism we present in the paper was intended to open the door for this way of thinking about objectives in robotics so that we might be able to pursue more ambitious robotics tasks going forward.